 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Number and Percentage of Critical Incidents that are appropriately reported in accordance with OHCA policy.
-Denominator: Number of Critical Incidents received Numerator: Number appropriately reported in accordance with policy
+Number and Percentage of Critical Incidents where root cause was identified.
+Denominator: Number of Critical Incidents received Numerator: Number of critical incidents where the root cause was identified.